xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (dkulp)   Fix problem writing to fseq files that are larger than 2GB 2017.23  Aug 15, 2017
+   -- bug (dkulp)   Fix problem writing to fseq files that are larger than 2GB -- enh (keith)   Add the Shape Effect
+   -- enh (keith)   Change value curves to use the true values of the setting they control.
+                    This is major heart surgery once you save a sequence with a value curve in it in this version we strongly recommend you dont load it again in an older version of xlights.
+   -- enh (keith)   Increase maximum number of nodes per arch -- enh (keith)   Increase maximum file size backed up 2017.23  Aug 15, 2017
    -- enh (dkulp)   Add ability to specify starting location and direction for circle model -- enh (keith)   Add ability to manual edit effect timing - right click on an effect to access it